dyte-io/html-samples/samples/background-transformer-ui/README.md

 # Background Transformer UI sample

-This sample showcases how you can modify your background while in a Dyte video call with the [`@cloudflare/realtimekit-virtual-background`](https://www.npmjs.com/package/@cloudflare/realtimekit-virtual-background) package.
+This sample showcases how you can modify your background while in a RealtimeKit video call with the [`@cloudflare/realtimekit-virtual-background`](https://www.npmjs.com/package/@cloudflare/realtimekit-virtual-background) package.